dougbreaux/dougbreaux.github.io/_posts/2019-03-27-Git-Bash-with-SSH-agent.md

 PuTTY includes the extra program Pageant for this purpose.

-Command-line SSH, which is part of Linux and MacOS, and included in Git for Windows, has ssh-agent.
+Command-line SSH, which is part of Linux and MacOS, and included in Git for Windows, has `ssh-agent`.
 The following commands can be executed in your Bash shell to start the agent (and leave it running), and to add your SSH key(s) to the agent.
 Where you'll type the passphrase just once, then all subsequent (say git) commands won't prompt you again for it:

 ```shell
 eval `ssh-agent.exe`